 As founder and owner of Techdesigno, I’ve been striving to help people and businesses transition to the digital world for over 2 1/2 decades.
 We focus on digital online efforts through visual communications, web design and online marketing activities.
 I characterize myself as a customer relations servicing agent more than any other role in my work because I believe that is the most important aspect of business.
 Empathizing and knowing my client's wants, needs and desires, and working with them to beat their expectations is what I believe is the key to success.

-I received an Undergraduate degree at The College of New Jersey and later, went on to achieve a Graduate degree at New York Institute of Technology.
-While acquiring a Masters in Digital Imaging Technologies at NYIT.
-I also taught as an Assistant Professor of Art teaching photography and darkroom techniques and founded NYIT’s first graduate-level organizational club, called “The Computer Graphics Association”.
+I attended The College of New Jersey and studied marketing and communication arts and then I went on to achieve a masters degree in Digital Imaging Technologies from New York Institute of Technology (NYIT).
+While at NYIT, I taught photography and darkroom techniques as an Assistant Professor of Art and founded NYIT’s first Computer Graphics Association.

 Greek Philosopher Plato once said, “If a man neglects education, he walks lame to the end of his life.”